Here we go again, another political cycle. The Presidential Election.

-When I taught my English classes at the university, I made sure to teach my students critical thinking.
+When I taught my English classes at the university, I taught my students critical thinking.
 I beat it into them to question their sources and make sure the information they were presenting was factual and true.
 This was at the cusp of Wikipedia and the explosion of the internet.
 Smartphones weren’t a thing when I was teaching.

 One of my favorite exercises was to gather my students into groups and have them read an official document about the dangers of Dihydrogen Monoxide

-I would ask them to construct an argument as to why we should ban DHMO or why we should not ban it.
+I would ask them to construct an argument about why we should ban DHMO or why we should not ban it.
 The group members had to be unanimous in their decision.

 I would always have the cocky science major raise an eyebrow at me, as if to say are you serious?
 But most of the time the groups would vote to ban DHMO.
-They’d present perfectly logical arguments as to why; their presentation based on the information I gave them.
+They’d present perfectly logical arguments for banning the chemical; their presentation based on the information I gave them.

 I would tell them that’s the exact point of the exercise: how information, language, and rhetoric can manipulate your opinion.
-I would enforce the lesson that they were not stupid, just not trained to be critical of information presented to them.
-That they believed everything because it was printed as true.
+I would enforce the lesson they were not stupid, just not trained to be critical of information presented to them.
+That they believed everything because what it printed was true.

-It was a good lesson and all of my students thanked me for it.
+It was an excellent lesson, and all of my students thanked me for it.

-Which brings me back to Zuckerburg and Free Speech and Social Media.
+Which brings me back to Zuckerberg and Free Speech and Social Media.

 Zuckerberg thinks he’s defending the holy idea of free speech.
 But most people don’t understand that speech has consequences.
 Yes, you are free to say what you want.
 But don’t expect people to respect your opinion if it’s based on lies and debunked information.
 You are wrong.
 And you need to understand that you are wrong.
 Don’t fight the critics who are telling you your information is flawed.